Skip to main content

 Written by: Ryan Love

-The Australian share market was flat in March, with the All Ordinaries Index declining by 0.2% to close at 5,403 points.
-In the US the Dow Jones Index gained 0.8%, in London the FTSE fell 3.1%, in Hong Kong the Hang Seng Index fell 3.0% and in Japan the Nikkei 225 Index fell 0.1% for the month.
+The Australian share market closed the month flat, with the All Ordinaries Index declining 0.6% in March to close at 5,861.9 points.
+Global shares were mixed, with the US Dow Jones Index falling 2.0%, the London FTSE falling 2.5%, the Hong Kong Hang Seng Index gaining 0.3% and the Japan Nikkei 225 Index gaining 2.2%.

 Written by: Ryan Love